TheTechTeen/RubyCourse/L02 Variables/variables.md

 ## Naming A Variable

 Names for variables are pretty lenient, but be sure not to use a name that has already been used.
 Also, use only letters, numbers, and underscores(_).
-However, never start a variable name with a number, and if you start the name with a capital letter, ruby will yell at you if you try to change it.
+However, never start a variable name with a number, and if you start the name with a capital letter, Ruby will yell at you if you try to change it(It's a bad practice anyway).
 For example:

 ```
 001: Test = 100